richardjchadwick/athletics/NotesForChrisAndBill.md

 - [ ] Ethernet Hub set up (Use Bill's Hub)
   - [ ] Network cable to cameras should be attached
   - [ ] Power ON Hub
-- [ ] PRIMARY initial set up
+### PRIMARY initial set up
 - [ ] Connect SJTTC2 Ethernet Dongle to SJTC2  (closest USB port to front)
 - [ ] Connect SJTC2 Ethernet to Hub
 - [ ] Power SJTC2 ON
 - [ ] Login using PIN
 - [ ] Verify W: X: Y: subst mappings - type **subst** in a cmd window
 - [ ] Start Hytek in "Single User Mode" as "Admin"
   - [ ] Make sure you are using the database "C:\tfmeets6\CurrentMeet\2025 NBChamps-CSG-Legions.mdb"
   - [ ] Restore the latest backup
   - [ ] Change to Multi-User mode: "File /  Open in Multi-User Mode" OR Close Hytek
-- [ ] SECONDARY set up
+### SECONDARY set up
 - [ ] Connect SJTC3 Ethernet Dongle to SJTC3 (closest USB port to front) - This is SECONDARY
 - [ ] Connect SJTC3 Ethernet to Hub
 - [ ] Power SJTC3 ON
 - [ ] Login Using PIN
 - [ ] Verify W: X: Y: net use mappings - Use FileManager to verify you have connectivity to W:, X: and Y:
 - [ ] Start Hytek
   - [ ] Should automatically open the NB Provincial Meet
   - [ ] Sign into Hytek as "Run1" in Multi-User mode
   - [ ] Test printing (since I had no way to test printing)
-  - [ ] At this point the Hytek operator can do whatever they need for the meet
+  - At this point the Hytek operator can do whatever they need for the meet
 ### Start AthleticLIVE Local
-     - DO below on the PRIMARY Computer
+- Do the below on the PRIMARY Computer
 - [ ] Make sure you have Internet access. e.g. Can you access [https://www.anb.ca](https://www.anb.ca) ?
   - If my Eduroam didn't automatically login to WIFI (it should), you will have to tether a smartphone
   - Don't waste your time trying to use UNB Guest -- it will NOT work!
 - [ ] Start AthleticLive Local -- there is an icon on the desktop
   - If it says "WARNING: Unable to connect to the internet."
     - [ ] Verify you do have Internet
     - [ ] Close the AthleticLive Window
     - [ ] Start AthleticLive Local again
   - If it says "Welcome to AthleticLIVE Local version 3.9.25!" then:
     - [ ] DO NOT CLOSE that window.
 Minimizie it!
     - [ ] In Chrome go to  [http://localhost:8150](http://localhost:8150)  this is the interface to AthleticLIVE Local
       - If prompted for my username (email) and password.
 See the file Username-Passwords.txt on the Desktop.
     - [ ] Click the "Choose Active Meet" button
     - [ ] For Meet Select "NBProv-CSG-Legion - #54634"
     - [ ] For Hytek Database enter (include the quotes): "X:\2025 NBChamps-CSG-Legions.mdb"
       - you can also use File Manager to navigate to that file and use the "Copy as Path" to paste it.
       - the path "C:\tfmeets\CurrentMeet\2025 NBChamps-CSG-Legions.mdb" will also work.
     - [ ] Ensure "Enable Automatic Sync" is checked
     - [ ] The rest of the options are self-explanatory and shouldn't need to be changed.
     - [ ] Scroll to the bottom of the page and Click "Submit"
     - [ ] Verify you have a Green Highlighted "Can Connect to Hytek Database" box on the webpage now.
       - If not, you have either the wrong database path OR someone has it open in Single-User Mode.
       - At this point the database will sync to Athletic Live from now on.
     - There will be two links under the Green Highlighted "Can Connect to Hytek Database" box
       - [ ] One is to the Admin page for the meet - Open it
       - [ ] One is to the pages that everyone sees - Open it
       - [ ] Use these to ensure eveything is working.
       - [ ] If you want to do anything more READ the DOCUMENTATION!
 ### Set Up FinishLynx
 - [ ] Connect Capture Button to USB port
 - [ ] Start FinishLynx
 - [ ] Verify that you are using the "CSG" Profile
   - If not you can change to the "CSG" Profile under Options / General Profile
   - Finishlynx requires a restart in order to change Profiles
 - [ ] Do the rest of your camera set up.
   - Scoreboards should all just work as they are defined in the "CSG" Profile
   - Wind Gauge should work as long as it is connected properly
  - [ ] Optional: Start Hytek as "Admin" in Multi-User Mode (only if you think you will need it).
    - If the Hytek operator is busy entering field results, then I will use Hytek to "Get Times"
 ### Stop AthleticLIVE Local
 - [ ] From the webpage [http://localhost:8150])http://localhost:8150) my email address will be in the top right corner
 - [ ] Click on it and choose "Shutdown"